Inspector Roofing Certifications

 Important: Haag certification is a training credential.
 It supports accuracy and clarity—it does not replace a carrier’s coverage determination.

-Owens Corning Contractor Programs
+Owens Corning Contractor Programs (Manufacturer Alignment)

 What homeowners gain from manufacturer-aligned work

-• Improved likelihood of correct system integration (ventilation, underlayment, accessories)
+• Better system integration (ventilation, underlayment, accessories)

 • Reduced risk of premature failures tied to installation mistakes